“The sooner you save, the faster your money can grow…”

 - The policies offer protection from financial loss, including the loss of income of a grieving parent.

-The arguments against insuring children commonly presented in popular financial media are typically either based in ignorance or describing whole life policies that are NOT properly set up or funded with maximum paid-up additions.
+The arguments against getting life insurance for a child commonly presented in popular financial media are typically flawed.
+They are either based in ignorance or describing whole life policies NOT properly set up or funded with maximum paid-up additions.
 However, there ARE rules, restrictions, and procedures that you should be aware of if you are considering getting life insurance for a child or grandchild.

 The Process of Getting a Whole Life Insurance Policy for a Child

 Personally, we like the “Family Bank” metaphor.
-High cash value insurance policies can be a key way to build a multi-generational “bank” used to pool family resources, provide financing, and maximize savings in a multi-generational legacy.
-We are developing a short report that will give you more information and suggestions for Starting a Family Bank.
-We’ll post a comment below when it is available, or feel free to contact us to be sure that you’ll be notified of this resource when it’s available.
-(April – May 2014.)
+High cash value insurance policies can be a key way to build a multi-generational “bank” or fund used to pool family resources, provide financing, and maximize savings in a multi-generational legacy.
+We have a book that will give you more information and suggestions for building and using your own Family Fund… you’ll find more information below or at this link:

-Other essential steps to starting a family bank include:
+Other essential steps to starting a family bank with life insurance include:

 Physical exams and medical history.
 Children will not get examined at all (depending on the company, up to age 14 or beyond).
 Insurability is simply determined through medical records.
 The child’s parents (or the child, if they are over 18) must authorize the insurance company to obtain an “attending physician statement” from their primary doctor.